Ghost---Shadow/digest/Retriever/differentiableprobabilisticcrossmodal.md

 - Montecarlo L2 loss - Using PCME sample many points and do L2 loss on vectors.
 Average the loss.
 - CIDEr - cosine similarity of TF-IDF feature vectors between query and each element in database

+## GPU hours

+280 RTX6000 hours (estimated)

 ## Key takeaways

+- Montecarlo L2 loss - Using PCME sample many points and do L2 loss on vectors.
+Average the loss.

 ## What I still do not understand?